The best-written resume is worthless if no one sees it!

 Once you have made any necessary edits to your resume, again give it to several people for resume reviewing

-Check the spelling and grammar of your resume .
+Check the spelling and grammar of your resume.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and English or other language usage errors or if you need help in resume reviewing, bring it to a professional for assistance.
+If you are not confident of your ability to detect the grammatical, punctuation and usage errors in English or other language or if you need help in resume reviewing, bring it to a professional for assistance.

 - "fill in the blanks" resume writing software.

 Most recruiters expect to receive a cover letter together with your CV or resume.